Chrysler Imperial

 The Chrysler Imperial, introduced in 1926, was Chrysler's top-of-the-line vehicle for much of its history.
-Models were produced with the Chrysler name until 1954, after which it became a standalone brand; and again from 1990 to 1993.
+Models were produced under the Chrysler name until 1954, after which Imperial became a standalone make; and again from 1990–93.
 The company positioned the cars as a prestige marque to rival Cadillac, Continental, Lincoln, Duesenberg, Pierce Arrow, Cord, and Packard.
-According to Antique Automobile, "The adjective ‘imperial’ according to Webster's Dictionary means sovereign, supreme, superior or of unusual size or excellence.
+According to Antique Automobile, "The adjective 'imperial' according to Webster's Dictionary means sovereign, supreme, superior or of unusual size or excellence.
 The word imperial thus justly befits Chrysler's highest priced model."

 For several decades and multiple generations, the Imperial was the exclusive Chrysler and the favorite choice of luxurious transportation for senior executive leadership, government officials, royalty and various celebrities in comparison to the more affordable Chrysler New Yorker.
 Over the years the appearance, technological advancements and luxurious accommodations updated with the latest trends and fashionable appearances.
-Limousines, town cars and convertibles were the usual appearances, while special coachwork choices were provided by the industry’s best providers, to include Derham, Fleetwood, LeBaron, and others.
+Limousines, town cars and convertibles were the usual appearances, while special coachwork choices were provided by the industry's best providers, to include Derham, Fleetwood, LeBaron, and others.

 The Chrysler Imperial rose was cultivated in 1952 and used to promote the brand.